HY, Silent Mode and Accumulation Mode

 = 24

 The file hy now has all four results.
-The command HY shows the content of hy (up to 40 lines or 4000 characters -- there is no limit to the actual number of results that hy can contain).
+The command HY shows the content of hy (unless it has more than 40 lines or 4000 characters, see above).

 ?
 HY